CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

     ```

     This is conceivably allowable as long as the compiler heap allocates the data for 'v' in the cases where the capturing code is converted to a delegate (the lambda case, or the local function case, if 'f' is converted and not just called directly).
 The compiler could still stack allocate in the case of a local function not converted to a delegate.

+4. If a literal is provided initial values, should we also see how it is mutated, and feel both the initial literal values and the mutation values into best-common-type?
+For example:

+    ```c#
+    anonymous_type`<double> v = [1, 2, 3]; // inffered as double because of 'Add' call below
+    v.Add(0.0);
+    ```

+    Should this be illegal (because 'T' was inferred to be `int` from th literal)?
+Or legal (because both the literal and mutation methods contribute)?